lynndylanhurley/ng-token-auth/README.md

 ~~~

 ## Configuration
-### $authProvider.configure

 The `$authProvider` is available for injection during the app's configuration phase.
+Use `$authProvider.configure` to configure the module for use with your server.

 The following settings correspond to the paths that are available when using the [devise token auth](https://github.com/lynndylanhurley/devise_token_auth#usage) gem for Rails.
-If you're using the gem, just set the `apiUrl` to your server's base auth route.
+If you're using this gem, you will need to set the `apiUrl` option.

 ##### Example configuration when using devise token auth
 ~~~javascript